How to Sign Up for AP Exam Self Study: Quick Guide for DIY Learners

 How do you prepare for an AP exam on your own?

-To prepare for an AP exam independently, students should get the official Course and Exam Description from the College Board.
+To prep for an AP exam solo, start by grabbing the official Course and Exam Description from the College Board.